Rossalot/Rossalot/content/twinfoldfish/index.md

 title: Twinfold Path Devilfish
 featured: true
 private: true # do not show in list, only as feature
-description: Painted for a T'au-themed competition, this Devilfish takes the 'Twinfold Path' pattern I coined for my swashbuckling ethereal and makes it BIGGER!
+description: Painted for a T'au-themed competition in a month, this Devilfish takes the 'Twinfold Path' pattern coined for my swashbuckling ethereal and makes it BIGGER!
 sort_by: Name
 resources:
   - src: TwinfoldMain.png